-Oxbow Public Market is my favorite place to get reasonably-priced food, from tacos and sliders to delicious, authentic Neapolitan pizza.
+Oxbow Public Market is my favorite place to get reasonably-priced food, from tacos and sliders to ice cream and excellent beer.
 You can sit down for a meal, pick up fresh produce, or get dessert at this foodie’s haven.
 The cheese shop inside Oxbow and Model Bakery, just around the corner, make a great place to pick up picnic supplies.

 Grace’s Table: One of the best restaurants in Downtown Napa, if not in the whole valley, Grace’s Table has Happy Hour with small plates at low prices in the late afternoon.

 Gott’s Roadside: With two locations, one in Downtown Napa next to Oxbow Public Market and one on Hwy 29 near St. Helena, Gott’s serves traditional American diner food that everyone raves about.
 The fish tacos and sweet potato fries are excellent!

 Tra Vigne: The pizzas, salads, and pastas are delicious, the outdoor seating is nice, the location on Hwy 29 is convenient, and the prices are reasonable.